thestriver/my-portfolio/README.md

-Introduction
 My personal portfolio page.
 The goal was to make it as minimalist as possible.

 Web Stack
 - Built with React JS and Tachyons CSS Framework.
 -Image Screenshots made with Adobe

 Still a work in progress.
+Would be adding:
+- dark mode component and other little functionalities soon

 Inspiration:
 [Maxime](https://maximeheckel.com) and [Nathan Thomas](https://nathanthomas.dev)